How to Get More Customers Calling You Today (Without Waiting Months for Results)

 2. In-Person Outreach: Build Connections Face-to-Face

 👥 Sometimes, the fastest way to get new customers is to literally put yourself in front of them.
-If you’re a personal trainer launching a bootcamp in the park, don’t just hope people show up—go where they already are.
+If you’re a personal trainer launching a bootcamp in the park, don’t just hope people show up, instead go where they already are.
 Drop off flyers at nearby coffee shops, gyms, and community centers.

 People are far more likely to trust (and buy from) a real person they’ve met than a random website on the internet.
 Be present, be memorable, and make it easy for your warm leads to say yes.
 Go old school and hand them a business card!
-(Yes, they’re still relevant.
-Listen to our podcast episode all about business cards in 2025!)
+(Yes, they’re still relevant.)

 3. Use a Lead Generation Service